Best Affordable Places to Live in Idaho in 2025

 Photo credit: iStock/Shunyu Fan

-Roughly a 5-hour drive north from Boise in the western part of the state lies Moscow, another family-friendly place in Idaho.
-Moscow is home to the state’s land grant university, the University of Idaho, and also boasts a thriving art scene that includes the Lionel Hampton International Jazz Festival.
+Roughly a 5.5-hour drive north from Boise in the western part of the state lies Moscow, another family-friendly place in Idaho.
+Moscow is home to the state’s land grant university, the University of Idaho, and also boasts a thriving art scene that includes the Lionel Hampton International Jazz Festival — the largest of its kind west of the Mississippi.
 There are lots of sporting events to keep families entertained, plus a local arboretum and botanical garden, and ample parks and bike paths.
+This city is more costly than others in Idaho, possibly due to location and the steady migration from California driving up prices here over the last decade or so.
+But it’s a good value when compared to cities in other states.

 Best Places to Live in Idaho for Young Adults

 Young adults tend to look for some combination of affordability, access to employment, and, well, fun activities to do with other young adults.
-These Idaho places rank highly for all three.
+These Idaho places rank highly for all.

 1. Boise